How to apply

 • Applicants must meet eligibility and criteria requirements found in the LCC Program Guidelines.

-• Applicants must have a date scheduled during the upcoming calendar year (January 1-December 31) with a secured local venue.
+• Applicants must present their events and programming during the upcoming calendar year (January 1-December 31, 2025).

 • Applicants should ensure locations are ADA compliant.

-• We do not accept requests for capital expenditures, individual scholarships, refreshments, or multi-year repeating programs.
+• We do not accept requests for capital expenditures, individual scholarships or multi-year repeating programs.
+Grant funds received may not be used to purchase alcoholic beverages of any kind per Mass General Laws governing municipal finance.

 • Out-of-city artists/presenters must include a letter from the local host organization confirming the date and location of the project.